Sheepsody/Batched-Impala-PyTorch/README.md

 The main features of this project are :
 * **Asynchronous Actor-Critic**
   * As was proposed in *Reinforcement Learning through Asynchronous Advantage Actor-Critic on a GPU* ([arXiv:1611.06256](https://arxiv.org/abs/1611.06256)) ;
   * This method takes advantage of the GPU's parallelisation to improve the results of A3C.
-Namely, all the computation are made in a batched way using a predictor thread and a learner thread.
-This is however only for the **single GPU case**.
-But it could be extended to the mutli-GPU case with only few additions.
+Namely, all the predictions and the loss computations are batched together to increase the throughput of the model.
+This could also be extended to the multi-GPU case.
 * **IMPALA**
   * This framework was proposed in *IMPALA: Scalable Distributed Deep-RL with Importance Weighted Actor-Learner Architectures* ([arXiv:1802.01561](https://arxiv.org/abs/1802.01561)) ;
   * *V-Trace* (a novel actor-critic algorithm), was also introduced in this paper.
-When using asynchronous updates based on trajectories recorded by agents.
-It provides an off-policy correction which reduces the bias and the variance, while achieving significan throughput.
+When using asynchronous updates based on trajectories recorded by agents, it provides an off-policy correction that reduces the bias and the variance, while maintaining a high thoughput.
 * **PyTorch and Tensorboard**
-  * The implementation I proposed is based on the popular framework [PyTorch](https://pytorch.org/), develloped byFacebook.
-I used **Torchscripts** to improve the overall training speed, with significant imporvements
+  * The implementation I proposed is based on the popular framework [PyTorch](https://pytorch.org/), develloped by Facebook.
+I used **Torchscripts** to improve the overall training speed, with significant improvements
   * A process is dedicated to visualisation thanks to tensorboard, and intergrates various metrics (duration, cumulated reward, loss, batches rates, etc...);
 * And among the rest...
   * **Gym Wrappers** for the [retro](https://github.com/openai/retro) environnement of OpenAI ;